 - No questions asked 100% return

 The GhostBed is very reasonably priced for the quality it delivers.
-Follow this Memory Foam Talk Coupon link and receive $50 off the GhostBed.
-The matching foundation sells for $200 and is a great compliment to the mattress.
+Follow this Memory Foam Talk Coupon link and receive $100 off the GhostBed as well as receive 2 pillows (all together, a $270 value).
+The matching foundation sells for $225 and is a great compliment to the mattress.

 Additionally, if you need the flexibility of credit, you can take advantage of GhostBed’s 12 month 0% financing.